apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`$: Function`**

-  A reference to the [Cheerio](https://cheerio.js.org/) module's function representing the root scope of the DOM of the current HTML page.
+  A reference to the [Cheerio](https://cheerio.js.org/)'s function representing the root scope of the DOM of the current HTML page.

-  This function is the starting point for traversing and manipulating the DOM document.
+  This function is the starting point for traversing the DOM document and extracting data from it.
   Like with [jQuery](https://jquery.com/), it is the primary method for selecting elements in the document, but unlike jQuery it is built on top of the [`css-select`](https://www.npmjs.com/package/css-select) library, which implements most of the [`Sizzle`](https://github.com/jquery/sizzle/wiki) selectors.